Island shorelines are valuable for ecological and cultural reasons.

 Islands Trust is here to work with you to ensure the preservation and protection of shorelines.
 Find out more about what we’re doing, local priorities, and get access to resources below.

 1. Climate change in our region is resulting in more frequent and more severe winter storms, plus slowly rising sea levels.
 This can lead to increased erosion of beaches and shorelines.
 Scientists predict the trend will continue in the future.

-2. Many homeowners will build hard structures to hold back the sea from homes and properties when trying to protect shorelines in low-lying areas.
+2. Some homeowners have built hard structures to hold back the sea from homes and properties when trying to protect shorelines in low-lying areas.
 Scientific studies show these measures do not work and increase erosion and negatively impact nearshore, beach, and sea life.